The ACT Law Courts and Tribunal (ACTLCT) aims to:

 How your complaint will be handled

-An appropriate member of the registry staff will be directed to investigate your complaint and provide you with a response within 21 days.
-If your complaint can not be finalised within 21 days you will be advised of the reason for the registry being unable to provide you with a response within that time and an indication when you will receive a response.
+Written complaints will be acknowledged within 5 business days and details provided of a person to contact about the progress of your complaint.
+An appropriate member of the ACTLCT staff will be directed to investigate your complaint and provide you with a response within 21 days.
+If your complaint cannot be finalised within 21 days, you will be advised of the reason for the ACTLCT being unable to provide you with a response within that time and an indication when you will receive a response.

 A telephone interpreter service is available by telephoning 131 450.
-A fee may be charged for this service.

 If you are not satisfied with the way your complaint was handled

 Your complaint or feedback will be treated confidentially.
-However, your complaint and feedback will be subject to the Freedom of Information Act 1987, theTerritory Records Act 2002 and the Commonwealth Privacy Act 1988.
+However, your complaint and feedback will be subject to the Freedom of Information Act 1989, the Territory Records Act 2002and the Commonwealth Privacy Act 1988.
 Those three Acts concern the disclosure of information contained in court and tribunal files and records.

-Complaint handling outside the courts and tribunals
+Complaint handling outside the Courts and Tribunal